 What I mean by this is that every photo that you see on the Internet is currently heavily compressed.
 Every JPEG has been squashed within an inch of its life in order to get the size small enough to make web-page downloads feasible on mobile devices.

 Essentially… the Internet can’t handle big pictures at the moment.

 5G will certainly help this.
 It will allow faster download speeds and therefore the potential to utilise higher-resolution images on websites.
 But it’s not going to be anything like full-resolution just yet.

 Take the current situation… if you have 5-10 photos on your web page, in order for it to load quickly (and we mean load quickly according to Google’s website speed test) those images need to be less than 1 MB, ideally closer to 500 kB.

-Put that up against, say, the size of a raw file from a Sony A7R2 – 42.4 MP sensor (check it out by clicking this link), and you have a 500kb photograph whose original size was more than 80MB.
+Put that up against, say, the size of a raw file from a Sony A7R2 – 42.4 MP sensor, and you have a 500kb photograph whose original size was more than 80MB.

 That is the chasm that currently exists between functional image display on the Internet, and the capabilities of modern cameras.

 The arrival of 5G is clearly not going to close a gap that big.

 So, from a stills point of view, I think the arrival of 5G is unlikely to mean a great deal.
 However…